ian-shuman/albedo/GJAM README.md

 # Overview

-This repository contains code written by AM Willson and I Shuman for Shuman et al. (in prep).
-The code uses GJAM to investigate the vegetation-environment relationship during the period of European settlement in the U.S. Midwest, as documented via the Public Land Surveys of the 19th century.
+This repository contains code written by I Shuman and D Yang for Shuman et al. (in prep).
+The code processes a Landsat-derived albedo product developed by Erb et al. (2022) to create a high resolution time series of broadband white sky albedo across a 33 square kilometer site near Council, AK on the Seward Peninsula.
+Additional code analyzes the timeseries to determine how fine scale plant functional type fractional cover and canopy height affects spatiotemporal variation in surface albedo and implements a random forest model to determine the importance of vegetation characteristics relative to topography when predicting surface albedo.

 # License